From Common Envelope Evolution to Luminous Red Novae I: A One-dimensional Radiation Hydrodynamic Model: Introduction

 \section{Introduction}

 Common envelope evolution (CEE) is one of the most poorly understood stages in binary evolution \citep{ivanova2013}, owing to the rarity of these events, the challenges of direct observation \citep{tylenda2011,blagorodnova2017,cai2019,pastorello2019,blagorodnova2021,pastorello2021a,pastorello2021b}, and its inherent multi-physics complexity.
-During this phase, the orbital energy of the binary cores is converted into kinetic, thermal, magnetic, and radiation energy.
-If the orbital energy is deposited in a highly optically thick environment in a short time, such as during the plunge-in phase, the radiation energy/pressure may exceed the gas energy/pressure, which may promote the ejection of the common envelope.
+During this phase, the binary cores' orbital energy is converted to kinetic, thermal, magnetic, and radiation energy.
+If the orbital energy is deposited in a highly optically thick environment in a short time---such as during the plunge-in phase---radiation pressure may exceed the gas pressure, promoting envelope ejection.
 After the CEE, the separation between the stellar cores can decrease by up to two orders of magnitude.
-Depending on the progenitor system, the resulting binaries may subsequently evolve into gravitational wave sources \citep{dominik2012}, X-ray binaries \citep{kalogera1998,xing2025}, or progenitors of type Ia supernovae \citep{liu2023}.
-Unfortunately, the gap in our understanding between the CEE phase and its final products remains so large that we cannot yet establish a one-to-one correspondence between binary progenitors and the resulting evolved binaries \citep{han2020,chenxuefei2024}.
+Depending on the progenitor system, the resulting binaries may subsequently evolve into gravitational wave sources \citep{dominik2012}, double neutron stars \citep{chattarj2026}, X-ray binaries \citep{kalogera1998,xing2025}, or progenitors of type Ia supernovae \citep{liu2023}.
+Unfortunately, the gap in our understanding connecting the CEE phase to its final products remains significant; consequently, we cannot yet establish a definitive one-to-one correspondence between binary progenitors and the resulting evolved binaries \citep{han2020,chenxuefei2024}.